jamiewilliamsxyz/colour-scheme-generator/README.md

 ## Colour Scheme Generator

-This project can generate colour schemes using the color API - created with HTML, CSS and JS using RESTful APIs
+This project can generate colour schemes using The Color API - created with HTML, CSS and JS using RESTful APIs

 ### Note